BennyScepka/Website-Corporate-IT-1/README.md

 The goal of this project is to implement a website that offers a novel, unique, and innovative service to help respond to issues that arise due to the increased feelings of loneliness during social isolation.

 ### Responsibilities

-  - :point_right: Jakob: Chat - Funktion
+  - :point_right: Lukas: Frontend
   - :point_right: Peter: Frontend
   - :point_right: Max: Backend
-  - :point_right: Lukas: Frontend
+  - :point_right: Jakob: Chat - Funktion
-  - :point_right: Benny: JS Games, Wireframes/Graphics
+  - :point_right: Benny: JS Games, Mockups/Graphics

 ### Languages Used:
 <p float ="left">